abhi3700/subspace-devbook/src/consensus.md

 }
 ```

-## Farm
+## Farm/Plot

-A farm is a collection of sectors where each sector has N (max.
+A farm/plot is a collection of sectors where each sector has N (max.
 1000 in the [code](https://github.com/subspace/subspace/blob/8fff19cb8532f39fa670e13dd629c024350c8010/crates/subspace-runtime/src/lib.rs#L101-L102) for now) pieces, where each piece is of almost $\gtrapprox$ 1 MiB (Mebibyte = 2^20 bytes).
 The piece size is actually calculated as per this code:

 [Source code](https://github.com/subspace/subspace/blob/main/crates/subspace-core-primitives/src/pieces.rs#L801)